Cassville, Georgia: History

 The town of Cassville was platted in 1833, as the seat of justice for Cass County.
 It was soon the center of trade and travel in the region recently comprising the Cherokee Nation.
 Both the county and town were named in the honor of General Lewis Cass, Michigan statesman and Secretary of War in the Cabinet of President Andrew Jackson.
-It was the county seat of Cass County from 1832–1861.
+It was the county seat of Cass County from 1832 to 1861.

 The name was changed to Manassas in 1861 after the success of the Confederacy in the First Battle of Bull Run.
 But as a direct result, the town was burned by Union General William T. Sherman in 1864 and never fully recovered.

 About 300 unknown Confederate soldiers died of wounds or disease in Cassville's several Confederate hospitals.
 These hospitals operated from late 1861 until May 18, 1864, when ambulances moved patients south out of the path of the invading Federal forces.
 In May 1899, the Cassville Chapter of the United Daughters of the Confederacy, to honor these unknown soldiers, placed headstones at each of their graves in the local cemetery.

 On May 19, 1864, Confederate General Joseph E. Johnston tricked Sherman into dividing his forces at Adairsville and sending the XXIII Corps under General John M. Schofield across the Gravelly Plateau to Cassville.
 Johnston placed Lt.
 General Leonidas Polk's corps behind Two Run Creek northwest of Cassville to oppose Schofield in front as he began crossing the creek.
 Johnston then sent Lt.
 General John B. Hood's corps northward along the Spring Place Road, to ambush Schofield on the left.